bedrocklinux/bedrocklinux-website/markdown/faq.md

 If you have experience with a number of Linux distributions and find whenever you're on one distro you miss a feature provided by another, ~+Bedrock~x may provide a suitable means of getting the best of multiple worlds.
+Due to it's nature, bedrock can be many distros without the hassle of

+  - Virtualization
+  - Dual booting
+  - Containers (dockers)

 ## {id="why-not-use-bedrock"} Why should I not use Bedrock?